miohtama/webkivy/README.rst

 Features
 ========

-* "Just bunch of files" (JBOF) deployment model - use any hosting service or local wi-fi to serve your application without complexity
+* "Just bunch of files" (JBOF) deployment model - use any hosting service or local wi-fi to serve your application without complexity of mobile application deployment

 * Live reload of code